|Nutrition Facts (per serving)|

-They’re darn good for you, too.
-They contain lots of protein from egg whites, only natural sugars from fruit, healthy fats, lots of fiber and other nutrients.
+They contain 9 grams of protein from egg whites and only natural sugars from fruit.
 The toasted wheat bran gives the bars a bready flavor without the addition of flour, while the cinnamon, bananas and walnuts deliver that classic beloved banana bread taste.
-For an extra-yummy boost, pop a bar in the toaster oven for a quick spell, then follow with a slathering of chunky natural peanut butter.
+For an extra-delicious boost, pop a bar in the toaster oven briefly, then follow with a slathering of chunky natural peanut butter.

 Though it’s based on the popular Rx Bar, these bars are less chewy and more banana bread-like.
 That’s because they contain liquid egg whites rather than powdered.
 Keep them in the refrigerator and eat within about a week.

-While the nuts and bran are toasting, mash the bananas and the dates in a medium bowl.
-The dates may not mash very much — just get the mixture gooey.
+While nuts and bran are toasting, mash bananas and dates in a medium bowl.

-Roughly chop the toasted walnuts.
-Add the chopped walnuts, the toasted bran, cinnamon and the salt to the bowl with the bananas and dates.
+Roughly chop toasted walnuts.
+Add chopped walnuts, toasted bran, cinnamon, and salt to bowl with bananas and dates.
 Mix well.

-Add the liquid egg whites and mix until well combined.
+Add egg whites and mix until well combined.

-Place a piece of parchment paper into an 8x8 inch baking pan such that the paper covers the entire interior surface of the pan.
+Place a piece of parchment paper into an 8x8 inch baking pan.

-Pour the batter into the paper-covered pan and spread it evenly as best you can.
-It’s ok if there are a few odd folds.
+Pour batter into paper-covered pan and spread it evenly as possible.

-Put the pan in the oven and bake for about one hour and ten minutes, or until the egg white is no longer making surface bubbles, and the surface of the bars is no longer shiny.
+Put pan in oven and bake for about one hour and ten minutes, or until egg white is no longer making surface bubbles, and the surface of the bars is no longer shiny.

-Remove the bars from the pan via the parchment and let them cool to room temperature before cutting to your desired size.
-Refrigerate and consume within one week.
+Remove bars from pan via parchment and let cool to room temperature before cutting to desired size.